HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   )
 }}

 While these are fairly new, they are already seeing significant use.
-The usual suspects, sans-serif, monospace, and serif obviously take the lead as they have been around since the first version of the CSS specification.
+The usual suspects, `sans-serif`, `monospace`, and `serif` obviously take the lead as they have been around since the first version of the CSS specification.

 The most popular, and well-known, is `system-ui` at 3.6%, followed by `ui-monospace` at 0.5% and `ui-sans-serif` at 0.4%.
 It isn't clear what the 0.5% of requests for `fantasy` were hoping for, as that generic is so under-specified as to be effectively useless.